clement-destephen/clement-destephen.github.io/_posts/2022-09-12-viola-da-gamba.markdown

 {% include image-gallery.html folder="/assets/images/viole/7_fingerboard_tailpiece" %}

 The extremities of the front plate are then prepared for the purflings.

+The black line underlining the top plate's outline is added :

 {% include image-gallery.html folder="/assets/images/viole/8_purflings" %}